Did you all love this chapter as much as I did?

 Technique 20: Creating and Illusion of Motion with Detail

 I LOVE this one.
-I think it’s so easy for the littles to use this techniqueIMG_3591.
+I think it’s so easy for the littles to use this technique.
 Katie talks about showing motion in more ways than just using lines like this little girl did.
 (She’s playing tag with her brother!).
 She says that you could use lines of motion, repeated images (of the object moving), or repeated images of a certain body part moving.

 She does warn us though, that we have to careful with this technique because pretty soon everything on their pages will be in motion!
 They will naturally overuse during their learning, but it’s our job to point out when it is and is not appropriate to show motion in our drawings.